Publishing FAQ

 May I sell my book retail, through seminars, book signings, etc.?

 Yes.
 TEACH Services sells your book via our website and to wholesalers.
+Unlike other publishers, we do not prohibit you from selling your own discounted copies.
 We encourage you to sell your book by any means and retain all the sales profits.

 What happens if I am unable to finish my book?
 Can I get a refund on my Publishing Agreement?